On this page:

 For more information, see Exercise.

 Even though you are eating well and exercising, you may reach a plateau where your weight stays the same.
 Plateaus are mainly due to decreased resting energy expenditure (REE).
 When you consume fewer calories, your REE decreases, thus your body's need for energy decreases.
 Keep exercising and eating well to help you get through periods with no weight loss.
 Sometimes a plateau is the body's way of saying that you may not need to lose more weight.
-If you are meant to lose more weight, eventually weight loss will come as your body's metabolism catches up with your new lifestyle.
+Weight loss is not linear, and has complex biological consequences.
+If you are experiencing physical or emotional distress because of weight loss efforts, reach out to friends, family, or a clinician.

-To maintain your new weight you need to make sure that you are burning off as many calories as you are consuming.
+To maintain your new weight you need to make sure that you are utilizing as many calories as you are consuming.
 You may need to experiment with the amount of food you need to maintain your current weight.
-Make sure you keep exercising regularly and eat plenty of nutrient-dense foods.
+Make sure to keep exercising regularly and eat plenty of nutrient-dense foods.

 Low-calorie diets: It is harmful to reduce your daily calorie intake lower than 1400 calories per day, because your body adjusts to a semi-starvation state and looks for alternative sources of energy.
 In addition to burning fat, your body will eventually burn muscle tissue.
 Because your heart is a muscle, prolonged starvation will weaken it and interfere with its normal rhythms.
-Low-calorie diets don't meet the body's nutrition needs, and without nutrients your body cannot function normally.
+Low-calorie diets don't meet the body's nutritional needs, and without nutrients your body cannot function normally.

 Appetite-suppressant drugs and other diet pills:"Wonder" products that permanently reduce weight do not exist.
 Products that promise immediate or effortless weight loss will not work in the long run.
-Appetite suppressants, which often contain a stimulant like caffeine or hoodia, are associated with side effects including nausea, nasal dryness, anxiety, agitation, dizziness, insomnia and elevated blood pressure.
-Alli reduces fat absorption; following the package directions will reduce risk of side effects, which may include oily diarrhea and anal discharge.
+Appetite suppressants, which often contain a stimulant like caffeine, are associated with side effects including nausea, nasal dryness, anxiety, agitation, dizziness, insomnia and elevated blood pressure.
 With any product, side effects may be worse if you exceed the recommended dosage.